What is a Process Server and Why are They Important?

 You can read the official civil procedures for how a process server should be managed at Uscourts.gov.

-In each state, the laws regarding process serving are different in terms of how the service should be delivered, and who can provide the service.
+In each state, the laws regarding process serving are different from how the service should be delivered, and who can provide the service.

 Some require the process server to be 18 years old and not involved in the case.
-Other states require them to be registered, certified, and licensed.
-It is up to the server to keep updated the information from the laws of each state related to their job.
+Other states need them to be registered, certified, and licensed.
+It is up to the server to stay up to date on all laws in their state.

 Many private investigators also work as process servers.
-Since the regulations change between states and are constantly being revised, the individuals who work as process servers must be up to date with the laws of their state.
+Since the regulations change between states and are regularly revised, the individuals who work as process servers must be up to date with the laws of their state.

 Knowing all of what process servers can do is useful, but it is as important to know what they can’t do.
-In some states, it is not forbidden to serve on Sundays and holidays.
+In some states, you are not allowed to serve on Sundays and holidays.